BIRDSOpenSource/BIRDSX-OBC-FAB/BIRDS-X_SOFTWARE_DEVELOPER_MANUAL.md

 ## Introduction

 ### Document Purpose
-This document is prepared to share a thorough explaination of the execution of the BIRDS-RP satellite bus software.
+This document is prepared to share a thorough explaination of the execution of the BIRDS-X satellite bus software.

-The system block diagram of the BIRDS-RP satellite is detailed in figure 1 below.
+The system block diagram of the BIRDS-X satellite is detailed in figure 1 below.

 BUS SYSTEM BLOCK DIAGRAM